PGBSNH20/the-train-track-team-1/Procedures.md

 On **Wednesday 17th of March 9:30**, will each group do a mini presentation.
 You should long before the presentation have made decision in the group who is going to do the talking.

-Be sharp you only have **5 min** including attaching your computer.
+Be sharp you only have **5 min**.

-The rest of class will give a vote on paper, scale is 1-5, this vote is placed into the hat of the group.
+The rest of class will after the presentation give a vote on using Discord (as a PM to teacher), scale is 1-5 (see below).

 ### When voting